off-by-some/contrakit/examples/quantum/README.md

 **Precision at the boundary.** The logarithmic panels in each figure reveal a key detail: our measure achieves machine-level precision at classical boundaries, with contradiction costs dropping to zero within computational limits (better than 10⁻⁹).
 This precision validates the mathematical sharpness of the classical-quantum transition.

 **Universal patterns.** Despite examining very different physical scenarios, all three figures exhibit the same fundamental behavior: zero cost in classical regions, continuous growth in quantum regions, and smooth scaling that reflects the underlying physics.
-This universality indicates that information cost is a fundamental feature of quantum mechanics itself.
+This universality indicates that information cost is a feature of quantum mechanics.

 ## The Magic Square: When Logic Itself Becomes Quantum

-The Magic Square represents the clearest example in our collection—a scenario where quantum mechanics doesn't just violate statistical bounds, but achieves something that classical logic declares impossible.
+The Magic Square represents a clear example—a scenario where quantum mechanics doesn't just violate statistical bounds, but achieves something that classical logic declares impossible.

 **The puzzle.** Imagine a 3×3 grid where each cell contains either +1 or -1.
 The constraint is simple: each row must multiply to +1, and each column must multiply to +1, except the last column which must multiply to -1.
 Try to fill in such a grid with classical logic—you'll find it's impossible.
 The mathematical constraint is self-contradictory.

-**The quantum solution.** Quantum mechanics solves this "impossible" puzzle effortlessly.
+**The quantum solution.** Quantum mechanics solves this "impossible" puzzle.
 Using quantum measures, we can construct a scenario that satisfies all constraints simultaneously, achieving a witness value of W = 6 compared to the classical maximum of W = 4.

 **What the figure reveals.** The eight-panel analysis shows this logical impossibility translating into information cost.
 The contradiction measure reaches $K = 0.132$ bits—roughly ten times higher than the probabilistic violations in Bell tests. **Why Magic Square costs ~10× more:** Because the contradiction is **algebraic** (parity constraints) rather than merely **statistical**; no probability rescaling can satisfy all contexts simultaneously.